LuWey/ServerLogging/README.md

  - When hitting F9 in the Delphi IDE, the browser starts with a URL like so: `localhost:8000/myapp/index.html`
  - Delete the ":8000" portion from this URL such that it now reads: `localhost/myapp/index.html` and hit `<enter>`

-Remember to add the PHP file to the TMS Web Core project so that it is automatically distributed to the appropriate \TMSWeb\ output subdirectory.
-Also remember to add ".php" (with leading dot!) to the project options under "Project > Options > Building > TMS Web > Compile > Automatically copied file suffixes".
+Remember to add the PHP file to the TMS Web Core project so that it is automatically deployed to the appropriate \TMSWeb\ output subdirectory.
+Also remember to add ".php" (with leading dot!) to the project options under `Project > Options > Building > TMS Web > Compile > Automatically copied file suffixes`.